Approved by the ADHO Steering Committee on 10 November 2022

 The conference includes an academic and a social program, as well as business meetings of COs, SIGs, and the ADHO Constituent Organization and Executive Boards (COBwEB).
 The PC oversees the academic program—which will normally include a mix of papers, panels, posters,

-- Sunday (Day 1): ADHO COBwEB meeting / All-Exec Boards dinner or social
+- Sunday (Day 1): ADHO COBwEB meeting / dinner or social event (to be confirmed with LOs)

-- Monday (Day 2): Executive Committee meetings of constituent organizations (normally EADH, ACH, and centerNet) / Workshops
+- Monday (Day 2): Executive Committee meetings of some constituent organizations / Workshops

 - Tuesday (Day 3): First day of conference proper